 There are certain behaviors that are totally unacceptable and are subject to certain consequences.
 From the lists below, Category A behaviors are serious and dangerous to the health and well-being of students and staff.
-These behaviors are, by law, CRIMINAL OFFENSES.
-Law enforcement agencies will be notified when appropriate.
-Students will be automatically suspended and/or expelled for violation of these behaviors:

-Category A Behaviors
+Students will be subject to suspension for violation of these behaviors: Category A Behaviors